alita-moore/encoder-decoder/README.md

 You will need python 3.10 and poetry installed to run this project.
 I recommend that you run it in a devcontainer, though.

+## Devcontainer setup
+First, allocate an ubuntu (22.04) vm instace with gpu and ssh into it.

 1. create the working directory: `sudo mkdir \workspace && cd \workspace`
 2. clone the repository `git clone https://github.com/alita-moore/img-to-text && cd img-to-text`
 3. setup the vm `sudo bash .devcontainer/setup-vm.sh` (you'll need to press enter / yes during the process)